KaiBelmo/library-management-mvp/frontend/README.md

 # Library Management System - Frontend

-A modern web application for managing library resources, built with Nuxt.js 4, Nuxt ui, Directus and TypeScript.
-This frontend application provides a user-friendly interface for browsing, searching, and managing books in a library web app.
+A modern, mobile-responsive web application for managing library resources, built with Nuxt.js 4, Nuxt UI, Directus, and TypeScript.
+This frontend application provides a user-friendly interface for browsing, searching, and managing books across all device sizes with optimized image loading for better performance.

 > **Composable Functions**: For logic and usage details, see the [Composables Documentation](./app/composables/README.md).